County Councillor grants

 The County Council is not able to undertake feasibility work to assess the merits of an initiative/project, nor to assist applicants in making their bid beyond advising on the application process.

-The scheme will be published, e.g. on the County Council's website, but support from the County Council's corporate communications team will not be available to publicise individual Councillors' grants.
-Councillors must deal with all correspondence and media comment that arises from their grants and fully recognise with the media and others that the grant has been provided by the County Council in furtherance of the County Council's priorities.
+The scheme will be published, e.g. on the County Council's website, but support from the County Council's Corporate Communications Team will not be available to publicise individual Members' grants.
+Members must deal with all correspondence and media comment that arises from their grants and fully recognise with the media and others that the grant has been provided by the County Council in furtherance of the County Council's priorities.

 Administration of the scheme

-Funding recommended by Councillors will be processed and payments made by the Corporate Resources Department.
+Funding recommended by Members will be processed and payments made by the Corporate Resources Department.

 Audit and reporting

 The scheme will be subject to scrutiny in the same way as any other County Council budget would be.
-Councillors must therefore retain all original documents including application forms and correspondence for at least six years for future reference by either internal or external audit.
-In the event that a Councillors ceases to be a Member of the County Council during that period then all records held by that member relating to member grants should be returned to the County Council for safekeeping.
+Members must therefore retain all original documents including application forms and correspondence for six years from the end of the current financial year for future reference by either internal or external audit.
+In the event that a Member ceases to be a Member of the County Council during that period then all records held by that Member relating to member grants should be returned to the County Council for safekeeping.

 Details of qualifying grants awarded will be recorded and published as an Executive Decision made by an Officer in accordance with Access to Information requirements.